 Another example is the Oracle Store, where you can click to buy items – software and hardware.
 There are thousands of dollars of products available for purchase.

 And finally, during the pandemic, we’ve seen an influx of Covid-19-related applications.
 These were built extremely quickly.

 - In the middle, you see the propagation of the coronavirus, and the screen shows the areas heavily affected by it.
 There are lots of different stats, buttons, and navigation options you can click.

 - On the left, there’s a Croatian website called “For each other” where you can request help or offer it to people in need.

 - On the right side, you see an APEX application with a map that shows the distribution of personal protective equipment to volunteers, nurses, and other healthcare professionals.

-Overall, there are 31 such applications.
-You can see them all if you go to apex.world, which is a hub for all things Oracle APEX, including news, tweets, and so on.
+Overall, there were many such applications (over 30).
+You can see them all if you go to apex.world, a hub for all things Oracle APEX, including news, tweets, and so on.